Learn about why you need to prime furniture with a detailed list of all the different types of primer.

 So now that you know this, can you answer the question below?

-Do you need to prime furniture before using chalk paint or milk paint?
+Do you need to use a primer for furniture before using chalk paint or milk paint?

 Absolutely.
 We all know that chalk paint and milk paint are known for “no prep” and being able to stick to any surface without sanding.
 That being said, primer is used for so much more than allowing the first coat of paint to stick to a new coat of paint.
 You also need to make sure to seal the first coat of paint (you even need to seal the tannins or wet spots on raw wood) so years down the road that new coat of paint won’t blend with the old coat.
 This is known as “bleed through” in the furniture painting world.
 Also, some primers can even hide old smells!